gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.3.3 No Implicit Name References

 There is no "implicit name" resolution; if a name does not exist in a requested scope, it is an error.
+Additionally, no frame should ever have an empty name, e.g. `{name}::` should never be a valid reference.

 ###### 1.3.3.1 Model Frame Cross-References